Transit Windsor COVID-19 Service Update

 Protective barriers have been installed on all Transit Windsor buses to ensure employee safety while maintaining sight lines and visibility for drivers.
 Passengers will be requested to follow a one-way flow, boarding through the front of the bus and exiting through the rear doors.
 Exceptions will be made for customers with mobility issues to exit through the front of the bus.

-Following the best advise of public health experts, the mandatory mask policy will remain in effect indefinitely, and bus capacity is limited to a seated load.
+Following the best advice of public health experts, the mandatory mask policy will remain in effect indefinitely, and bus capacity is limited to a seated load.
 It is mandatory for Transit Windsor riders to wear a non-medical mask on buses as well as at the Windsor International Transit Terminal.

 Transit Windsor buses are currently operating on a Saturday schedule, Monday through Saturday.
 Additionally, routes that operate on Sundays and holidays will operate on the Sunday schedule on those days.